HEMP & CBD COMPLIANCE, SIMPLIFIED

 Based on Florida’s State Hemp Program rules, designated laboratories must report compliance results directly to the Florida Department of Agriculture and Consumer Services (FDACS).

 Hemp must contain less than 0.3% total THC on a dry weight basis in order to be eligible for sale.
-Growers and processors must work with a Florida designated laboratory who can report the results to the state.
+Growers and processors must work with a Florida-designated laboratory that can report the results to the state.

 Florida’s State Hemp Program specifies rules related to usage and allowable limits of pesticides, mycotoxins, pathogenic microbiology, heavy metals and residual solvents.